yunnysunny/grunt-pages/README.md

 # Changelog

+**0.9.0** - Posts now have access to their `currentIndex` within the `posts` array for navigating between nearby posts.
+Parsed posts are now cached in the `.grunt/grunt-pages` folder instead of `node_modules/grunt-pages` to provide more visibility and follow Grunt conventions.
+Header anchor tags now have correct attribute spacing thanks to [@gmarty](https://github.com/gmarty).
+Improved template debugging by printing data passed to template when an error is encountered.
+Reduced `--debug` output for post content to allow for easier debugging.

+**Breaking changes:**

+- Parsed posts are now cached in the `.grunt/grunt-pages` folder instead of `node_modules/grunt-pages`.
+- Jade template output is no longer pretty printed unless `--debug` is specified.
+- Posts no longer have access to the post `dest` property which was mistakenly leaked to the template.

 **0.8.3** - Posts without the `date` specified now default to using the post's last modified time as the date thanks to [@danburzo](https://github.com/danburzo).
 Fixed bug where draft posts in nested folders weren't ignored properly.

 **0.8.2** - Temporarily reverted bug fix as caching issues resulted from code change.